MapsPeople/docs/collections/_api/v1/index.md

 #### Login with Google

 The [Google Accounts API](https://developers.google.com/identity/protocols/OAuth2) is to be used to obtain a valid Google token.
-Explaning this in detail is outside the scope of this document.
+Explaining this in detail is outside the scope of this document.

 When you got a valid response back from the Google Authorization Server, you need to send the token to the Auth API to authenticate you.